Djadimadje/Stock-Management-and-Online-Selling-System-for-GBCN/README.md

 ## Overview

-This project is a **Stock Management and Online Selling System** designed for GBCN (Great Business Consulting Network).
+This project is a **Stock Management and Online Selling System** designed for GBCN (Global Business Center Ngueminta).
 It aims to help manage inventory, facilitate online sales, and provide business owners with comprehensive reports on sales and inventory levels.

 ## Table of Contents